Military Science Program

 176. Military History

 A survey of the military and diplomatic aspects of American involvement in conflicts from the Anglo-Indian Wars to the present.
 Two 100-minute classes per week.
-This course is only offered to ROTC cadets.
-Regular University students are not allowed to take this course.
 (3 units)

 199. Independent Study